Selling losers to offset gains. $3,000 annual deduction against ordinary income. Wash sale rule (30 days). Automated harvesting services.

 Step 2 - Evaluate wash sale.
 IF the investor repurchases Fund X within 30 days, THEN the $10,000 loss will be disallowed BECAUSE the wash sale rule triggers when a substantially identical security is repurchased within the window.

 Step 3 - Choose replacement.
 Choose an alternative ETF Y that tracks a different large-cap index.
-Replacement trade cost = 50,000 equals $50 over short windows.
+Replacement trade cost = $25.
+Expected tracking divergence = 0.1% on $50,000 equals $50 over short windows.

 Step 5 - Decision threshold.
 IF the investor values maintaining continuous exposure higher than a potential 0.1% tracking error over 30 days, THEN replace with alternative ETF rather than sitting out BECAUSE the wash sale rule prevents claiming the tax loss if repurchase occurs within the window.